 Due to its direct measurement, grain size is the natural variable of sieving.
 Sedimentation, however, is capable of providing accurate data which enable to calculate grain size with unprecedented resolution.
 Correctly, such a grain size should be indicated as sedimentational grain size.
-Because sedimentation of sand sized particles is resisted in proportion to specific surface, and the specific surface is proportional to both the particle fineness and nonsphericity, the sedimentational grain size, in constrast to sieve size, is consistent with specific surface (nonsphericity is inversely proportional to sieve size because it causes an apparent coarsening of sieved particles).
-Whereas even the most precise sieving can not approach sedimentation in accuracy and resolution, sieving can not replace sedimentation and sedimentation combined with precise sieving can yield considerably enhanced information (see also 'Sedimentation vs. Sieving', page 2).
+Because sedimentation of sand sized particles is resisted in proportion to specific surface, and the specific surface is proportional to both the particle fineness and nonsphericity, the sedimentational grain size, in constrast to sieve size, is consistent with specific surface (nonsphericity is inversely proportional to sedimentation and approach sedimentation in accuracy and resolution, sieving can not replace sedimentation and sedimentation can not replace sieving in all situations.
+But sedimentation combined with precise sieving can yield considerably enhanced information (see also 'Sedimentation vs. Sieving', page 2).